matthoffman/blast-shell/README.markdown

 Purpose
 -------

+Note: this is now quite obsolete; Karaf 3.x and 4.x need much less wrapping than 2.x did.
+If folks are interested, I can update this to a recent Karaf for demonstration.

 This is a project to adapt the [Apache Karaf][karaf] [shell][karaf-shell] to non-OSGi, Spring-based* projects.
 It is designed to be easily integrated into existing projects, providing either SSH access to a running application, or a direct console.
 Currently, my emphasis is to embed in server applications to allow SSH access, but it works as a